 Swab, Spit Or Stay Home?
 A Wide Variety Of Plans To Keep Coronavirus Off Campus

-Yousuf El-Jayyousi, a junior engineering student at the University of Missouri, wanted guidance and reassurance that it would be safe to go back to school for the fall semester.
+Yousuf El-Jayyousi, a junior engineering student at the University of Missouri, wanted guidance and reassurance it would be safe to go back to school for the fall semester.
 He tuned into a pair of online town halls organized by the university hoping to find that.

 He did not.